 WELCOME FROM OUR BOARD PRESIDENT

-Heartfelt thanks to all who were able to celebrate with us during our 10th Anniversary Season in 2017/2018.
-We could not have done this without you!
+My heartfelt thanks to all who were able to celebrate with us during our 10th Anniversary Season in 2017/2018.
+We could not have done it without you!

-Our 2018/2019 Season will include three concerts at Carnegie Hall’s Weill Hall on November 16, 2018, and February 14 and June 7, 2019, a concert at Adelphi University Performing Arts Center on June 8, 2019, and a festive videotaped performance before a live audience at DiMenna Center’s Cary Hall on June 27, 2019 celebrating the orchestra’s next two recordings for Naxos Records.
+Our 2018/2019 Season will include three Masterworks Series concerts at Carnegie Hall’s Weill Hall, a concert at Adelphi University Performing Arts Center, and a festive videotaped performance before a live audience at DiMenna Center’s Cary Hall, celebrating the orchestra’s next two recordings for Naxos Records.

-The Carnegie Hall Masterworks concerts will feature soloists such as principals Stephanie Corwin (bassoon), Slava Znatchenii (oboe), Ginevra Petrucci (flute), Aymeric Dupre la Tour (harpsichord) and concertmaster Kelly Hall-Tompkins (violin), as well as soprano Sarah Shafer, and Respighi Prize winning flutist Tommaso Benciolini.
-World premieres will include Music Director Salvatore Di Vittorio’s Sarabanda Antica, Shanan Estreicher’s Songs of Emily Dickinson, and Respighi Prize winning composer Andrea Montepaone.
+The Carnegie Hall concerts will feature principal soloists Stephanie Corwin (bassoon), Slava Znatchenii (oboe), and Ginevra Petrucci (flute), as well as soprano Sarah Shafer, and Respighi Prize winning flutist Tommaso Benciolini.
+World premieres will include Music Director Salvatore Di Vittorio’s Sarabanda Antica, Shanan Estreicher’s Songs of Emily Dickinson, and Respighi Prize winner Andrea Montepaone’s Il Sogno del Cielo.

 This season we are so excited to announce the launch our Education Program with the New York City Public Schools!
 More soon!

 These events will make this a truly spectacular season for the Chamber Orchestra of New York.
-Become a regular member of the Chamber Orchestra of New York experience!
-Visit our website to purchase subscription or single tickets: chamberorchestraofnewyork.org
+I invite you to become a regular member of the Chamber Orchestra of New York and visit our website to purchase subscription or single tickets: chamberorchestraofnewyork.org

 Enjoy the music!